 Part V — Actions for breach of the contract

-Remedies of the seller
+Division 1 — Remedies of the seller

+[Heading inserted: No. 19 of 2010 s.
+44(2).]

 48. Action for price

 (1) Where, under a contract of sale, the property in the goods has passed to the buyer, and the buyer wrongfully neglects or refuses to pay for the goods according to the terms of the contract, the seller may maintain an action against him for the price of the goods.